evert/evert.github.com/_posts/2023/2023-04-26-oauth3-proposal.md

 This version of OAuth should also provide a way to discover the discovery endpoint (hear me out).

-If a client makes a HTTP request to an API, and it replies with `401`, it should tell the client where to find the discovery document and which flow(s) to use.
+If a client makes a HTTP request to an API, and the API replies with `401`, it should tell the client where to find the discovery document and which flow(s) to use.

-It should make expiry information for tokens non-optional, and explicitly allow `http://localhost` for redirects to make developers not jump through a number of unneeded hoops just to get a working test environments.

 Lastly, I think that it should be renamed to OAuth 3, so API vendors no longer have to state: